benmvp/zero-to-react-minishop/README.md

 ### 🕘 Schedule

 Each step in the minishop contains exercises to apply what you just learned.
-You will be migrating classes to new code using hooks.
-There are also bonuses if you've got extra time.
-The **exercises are intended to be a lot**, so don't worry if you don't finish them all.
+The **exercises are intended to be a lot**, so don't worry if you don't finish them all during the step.
+However, there are also bonuses if you finish with time remaining.

 If at any point you get stuck, you can find the answers in the `answers/` directory of the step.